A Beginner’s Guide to Home Canning Basics

 Botulism & Safety

-Botulism is the big scary baddie when it comes to food preservation.
-It is something to take seriously but it shouldn’t scare you away from preserving your own food.
-Once you know how it works and what it needs to survive, the risk for it being a problem is minimal.
+The threat of botulism (clostridium botulinum) and botulism poisoning is the big, scary baddie when it comes to food preservation.
+It is something to take seriously, but it shouldn’t scare you away from preserving your own food.
+Once you know how it works and what it needs to survive, the risk of it being a problem is minimal.

 Hot Water Bath Canning